GGEMS/ggems/docs/Sphinx/v1.0/source/examples_and_tools.rst

 |  Xeon X-2245 8 cores / 16 threads  | 132                    |
 +------------------------------------+------------------------+

-Example 3: Voxelized phantom generator
+Example 3: Voxelized Phantom Generator
 ======================================

 A tool creating voxelized phantom is provided by GGEMS.
 Only basic shapes are available such as tube, box and sphere.
 The output format is MHD, and the range material data file is created in same time than the voxelized volume.